 Sleep problems, fatigue, severe muscle pain, constant dull aches, and brain fog are all common symptoms of fibromyalgia.
 This disorder affects the way your brain processes pain signals.
 In general, it co-exists with other painful conditions, such as migraines, IBS, and interstitial cystitis.

 If left unaddressed, fibromyalgia can impact your daily life and contribute to depression, anxiety, and low self-esteem.
 You may feel like your entire body is in pain.
-This condition is usually treated with selective serotonin reuptake inhibitors, antidepressants, and other drugs.
+This condition is usually treated with selective serotonin reuptake inhibitors, antidepressants, and other medications.

 Have difficulty raising your arm?
 Is your shoulder so stiff that you can barely move around?
 These symptoms may indicate that you’re suffering from frozen shoulder.
 Also known as adhesive capsulitis, it’s more common in women, people over 40 and older, and diabetics.

 At Unique Pain Medicine, our board certified physicians use the latest therapies and procedures to treat these painful conditions.
-Contact us at 929-363-0303 to schedule an evaluation.
+Contact us at 929-363-0303 or book an appointment to schedule an evaluation.